pahund/math-for-game-developers/README.md

     node js/01_character-movement.js

-Example 11 has graphics, you can run it in your browser by opening the HTML file.
+Examples 11 and onward have graphics, you can run them in your browser by opening the HTML file.

+When you make changes to the code of examples 11 and onwart, run npm install afterwards to see your changes in the browser, this will transpile the code to a webpack bundle.